Prenauer/SAMBA/README.md

 This analysis algorithm fit CRISPR screen data with negative binomial generalized linear models (GLMs) with guide-wise quasi-dispersion estimates using empirical Bayes moderation.
-The posterior Bayesian estimates for each guide are then used to calculate gene-level scores, which are modified weighted sum algorithm.
-P values are calculated for each gene, based on the distribution of scores that are generated from scrambled sets of guides (dummy genes).
+The posterior Bayesian estimates for each guide are then used to calculate gene-level scores with a modified weighted-sum algorithm.
+For each gene score, p values are calculated based on a null distribution of randomly sampled guide-sets (dummy genes).

 ## Install